Lyme Carditis

 History and Physical

 Lyme carditis must be considered in patients with the typical clinical manifestations of Lyme disease, which usually occurs in various stages.
 The first phase, early localized infection, is recognized by the characteristic erythema migrans.
 Following the local manifestation, patients may develop generalized symptoms such as malaise, fever and chills, headache, myalgias, arthralgias, and dizziness as the spirochete continues spreading.
 It is at this time that cardiac manifestations can arise.
 Most cases of Lyme carditis occur between June and December.
-Symptoms are developed from four days up to seven months after the initial presentation (such as a rash) with a median of 21 days.
-Patients may initially present the characteristic signs and symptoms of the disease; however, reports exist indicating that many patients do not recall a tick bite, and the typical rash is present in only 40% of patients with Lyme carditis.[8]
-The most common symptoms are related to the most common cardiac manifestations, such as heart block, light-headedness, syncope, shortness of breath, palpitations, and/or chest pain.
+Symptoms are developed from 4 to 7 months after the initial presentation (such as a rash) with a median of 21 days.
+Patients may initially present the characteristic signs and symptoms of the disease; however, reports indicate that many patients do not recall a tick bite, and the typical rash is present in only 40% of patients with Lyme carditis.[8]
+The most common symptoms are related to cardiac manifestations, such as heart block, light-headedness, syncope, shortness of breath, palpitations, or chest pain.

 Evaluation

-Atrioventricular block (AV block) of varying degrees is the most frequent manifestation of Lyme carditis.
-Therefore, if a patient presents with the characteristic demographic and clinical manifestations, including bradycardia, the next step is to evaluate an electrocardiogram (ECG) carefully.
-AV block in Lyme carditis may range from first degree to complete heart block, also known as third-degree AV block.
-In these patients, the degree of AV block may change over minutes, hours, or days.[8]
+Atrioventricular block of varying degrees is the most frequent manifestation of Lyme carditis.
+Therefore, if a patient presents with the characteristic demographic and clinical manifestations, including bradycardia, the next step is to carefully evaluate an electrocardiogram (ECG).
+Atrioventricular block in Lyme carditis may range from first-degree to complete heart block, also known as third-degree atrioventricular block.
+The degree of atrioventricular block may change over minutes, hours, or days in these patients.[8]
 It may be worthwhile to obtain an ECG in young men with early Lyme disease as they are the demographic group most at risk for high-grade conduction deficits.

-AV block denotes an abnormal relationship between the P wave and the QRS complex.
-THE first-degree AV block characteristically demonstrates a fixed prolongation of the PR interval (greater than 200 milliseconds).
-Second-degree AV block displays a progressive prolongation of the PR interval followed by a nonconductive P wave (Mobitz type I) or presents with an unchanged PR interval followed by a single non-conducted P wave (Mobitz type II).
-In the highest degree of AV block, third degree, there is no atrioventricular conduction, and the ECG shows a dissociation between P waves and QRS complexes.[11]
+Atrioventricular block denotes an abnormal P wave and the QRS complex relationship.
+THE first-degree atrioventricular block characteristically demonstrates a fixed prolongation of the PR interval (greater than 200 milliseconds).
+The second-degree atrioventricular block displays a progressive prolongation of the PR interval followed by a nonconductive P wave (Mobitz type I) or presents with an unchanged PR interval followed by a single non-conducted P wave (Mobitz type II).
+In the highest degree of atrioventricular block, there is no atrioventricular conduction in the third degree, and the ECG shows a dissociation between P waves and QRS complexes.[11]
 Additional studies are not usually necessary if heart block is the only manifestation of Lyme carditis.

-The gold standard to diagnose infectious diseases continues to be the isolation of the offending pathogen; this is not the case with B. burgdorferi, which, like some other spirochetes, cannot be cultivated.
-The diagnosis is based on indirect serologic tests in addition to clinical suspicion and supporting laboratory and imaging tests.
+The gold standard to diagnose infectious diseases continues to be isolating the offending pathogen; this is not the case with B. burgdorferi, which, like some other spirochetes, cannot be cultivated.
+The diagnosis is based on indirect serologic tests, clinical suspicion, and supporting laboratory and imaging tests.
 In many cases, clinical suspicion alone may warrant antibiotic treatment.
-However, many patients may not present the typical manifestations or symptoms may be ambiguous.
-A two-step method of serologic testing is suggested as the approach to follow.
-Enzyme-linked immunosorbent assay (ELISA) is the first test to be considered.
-If IgM or IgG is positive or borderline, a Western blot assay is required to confirm the diagnosis.[1]
-Also, Bburgdorferi DNA has been detected in heart tissue by PCR.
+However, many patients may not present the typical manifestations or symptoms, which may be ambiguous.
+A 2-step method of serologic testing is suggested as the approach to follow.
+An enzyme-linked immunosorbent assay is the first test to be considered.
+A Western blot assay is required to confirm the diagnosis if IgM or IgG is positive or borderline.[1]
+Also, Bburgdorferi DNA was detected in the heart tissue by PCR.
 PCR can be obtained if the suspected cause of myocarditis or endocarditis is Lyme disease and if the serologic tests for this condition are negative or equivocal when the suspicion is high.[6][8][3]

 Treatment / Management

-3) AV block of first degree with P-R interval greater than or equal to 300 ms.
+3. Atrioventricular block of first degree with P-R interval greater than or equal to 300 ms

 Differential Diagnosis